What is OpenTelemetry?

 How to use OpenTelemetry?

-The easiest way to get started with OpenTelemetry is to pick a distributed tracing tool (vendor) and follow the documentation.
+The easiest way to get started with OpenTelemetry is to pick a distributed tracing tool (vendor) and follow their documentation.
 Most vendors provide pre-configured OpenTelemetry distros that allow you to skip some steps and can significantly improve your experience.

-If you are looking for an open source solution, Jaeger is historically the default option, but Uptrace provides more features and might be a better choice nowadays.
+If you are looking for an open source solution, Jaeger is historically the default option, but Uptrace provides a more elaborate UI and might be a better choice nowadays.

 Uptrace is an OpenTelemetry APM that uses ClickHouse database to store traces, metrics, and logs.
 You can use it to monitor applications and set up automatic alerts to receive notifications via email, Slack, Telegram, and more.

 OpenTelemetry SDK is the official implementation of OpenTelemetry API that processes and exports collected telemetry to backends.